andrewkdawson/music-bracket/README.md

 👉 [music-madness.vercel.app](https://music-madness.vercel.app)

 ## ✨ Features
 - 🔍 **Artist Search** – Enter any artist’s name to instantly pull their discography using the Spotify API
-- 🎶 **Automatic Song Import** – Fetches track titles and metadata directly from Spotify (no manual entry)
+- 🎶 **Automatic Song Import** – Fetches track titles, album covers, and metadata directly from Spotify (no manual entry)
 - 🏆 **Bracket Generator** – Randomizes songs into a single-elimination tournament bracket
 - ✅ **Duplicate Handling** – Case-insensitive merging (e.g., “True Love” vs “TRUE LOVE” or "INDUSTRY BABY" vs "INDUSTRY BABY (feat.
 Jack Harlow)" count as the same song)
 - ⭐ **Song Popularity Ranking** – Automatically sorts songs by Spotify popularity score, so the biggest hits rise to the top
+- 🎧 **Spotify Previews** – Play previews of songs directly from Spotify before making your pick
+- 💾 **Save & Share Brackets** – Export or share your finished bracket so friends can compare results
 - 🖥️ **Interactive UI** – Progress through rounds by selecting winners with a clean, responsive bracket interface
 - 📌 **Quality of Life Features** – Sticky headers, dynamic tab names, and auto-advancing when matchups are empty

 ## 🛠️ Tech Stack
 - **Frontend:** React, Next.js, JavaScript (ES6+)